-Students from two Cork schools have teamed up to perform a poignant rendition of the Aslan hit "Crazy World" in honor of the band's frontman Christy Dignam, who is receiving palliative care after a long battle with cancer.
+Students from two Cork schools teamed up in February to perform a poignant rendition of the Aslan hit "Crazy World" in honor of the band's frontman Christy Dignam, who was receiving palliative care at the time.

 Kearney, a music educator and self-proclaimed Aslan fan, described the collaboration between the two schools as a "special gift" to Dignam.